insidewhy/action-jira-story-point-charts/readme.md

 Perfect information is rarely available from the beginning of a release.
 It is hard for many teams to accurately track what work should be present in a sprint before it begins let alone an entire release, this often leads to sprint burn down charts that remain flat or increase over time.
 By considering that the current story points in a release should always have been there, this can lead to more accurate tracking of progress towards completion.
-Given that charts are being posted on a recurring basis into one or more slack channels, information about story points being added to a release can still be determined by comparing charts.
+Given that charts are being posted on a recurring basis into one or more slack channels, information about story points being added to a release can still be determined by comparing charts or the `with-weekly-description`/`with-weekly-changes` and/or `with-daily-description`/`with-daily-changes` option pairs can be used to add information about story point changes to the textual report.